panoply/spx/readme.md

 # Usage

 SPX is distributed as an ESM module and designed for usage in browser.
-You need to establish a connection to invoke the module.
+You need to establish a connection to invoke the module, this can be done by calling the `spx.connect()` method.

 <!--prettier-ignore-->
 ```ts